bms5213-F2021/bms5213-F2021.github.io/docs/lectures/week2_pt2.md

 In biology, there are three common probability distributions which biological data are often distributed according to.
 These are the *Binomial*, *Poisson*, and *Gaussian (Normal)* distributions.
 The Binomial and Poisson distributions are discrete probability distributions while the Normal is a continuous probability distribution.

+#### Uniform Distribution

+We briefly discussed a uniform distribution in class, and for the continuous case and some range of values between a and b (an inclusive range [a, b]), there are an infinite number of values possible, and every value has an equal probability density.
+For the discrete case and some range of values between a and b (again an inclusive range [a, b]), there is a finite number of values possible, and every value has an equal probability.
+The PDF of a continuous uniform distribution is a rectangular shape.
+It is a straight horizontal line with veritcal lines at a and b [as seen here in Wolfram MathWorld](https://mathworld.wolfram.com/UniformDistribution.html).
+The PMF of a discrete uniform distribution are vertical lines of the same height at every discrete value a to b.

 ### Common Distributions -- Discrete

 #### Binomial Distribution